mennosmit-dev/AI-Engineer-Certificate/05_Deep_Learning_with_PyTorch/README.md

 Key areas explored:

 - Convolutional neural networks (CNNs) and feature extraction
-- Model initialization strategies and batch normalization
+- Initialization strategies and training dynamics
-- Regularization techniques (dropout, normalization)
+- Batch normalization and regularization
-- Training optimization and architectural experimentation
+- Training optimization and model comparison
-- Applied image classification using real-world datasets
+- Applied computer vision workflows

-Several smaller lab-style experiments were completed to build intuition around PyTorch mechanics and training dynamics; only the more applied implementations are highlighted below.
+Several smaller lab-style experiments were completed to build intuition around PyTorch mechanics; only the more applied implementations are highlighted here.

 ---